mirsabbir/course-management-app/README.md

 ## Architecture
 ### Components & Their Responsibilities
 #### Frontend (React UI)
-Technologies: React, Axios (for HTTP requests), Redux (optional, for state management), React Router (for routing).
+Technologies: React, Axios (for HTTP requests), React Router (for routing).
 Responsibilities:
 Provide an intuitive interface for students and staff.
 Allow staff to manage courses, classes, students, and enrollments.